 Citrix Content Collaboration enables you to easily and securely exchange documents, send large documents by email, securely handle document transfers to third parties, and access a collaboration space.
 Citrix Content Collaboration provides many ways to work, including a web-based interface, mobile clients, desktop apps, and integration with Microsoft Outlook and Gmail.

 You can access Citrix Content Collaboration functionality from the Citrix Workspace app using the Files tab displayed within Citrix Workspace app.
 You can view the Files tab only if Content Collaboration Service is enabled in the Workspace configuration in the Citrix Cloud console.

-Citrix Content Collaboration integration in Citrix Workspace app is not supported on Windows Server 2012 and Windows Server 2016 due to a security option set in the operating system.
+Citrix Content Collaboration integration in Citrix Workspace app is not supported on Windows Server 2012 and Windows Server 2016.
+This is due to a security option set in the operating system.

-The following image displays example contents of the Files tab of the new Citrix Workspace app:
+The following image displays the example contents of the Files tab of the new Citrix Workspace app: